Chaoyism/SUSTech-CS304-SE/suggestion_on_final.md

 - Dex2Jar
 There are at least 4 questions are asking you which of the four given choices is used for some goal.
 For example, which is NOT used to decompile a Java program?

 And you'd better know what the three components in PMD are specifically responsible for.
-For example, there were two questions like: what kinds of code norm (unused method, weird naming...) would NOT be checked by CheckStyle?
+For example, there were two questions like: what kinds of code norm (unused method, weird naming...) would NOT be checked by PMD?

+A question asked what is the step after Continuous Integration (mentioned in a picture in the slides of CI).

+A question asked which one is NOT included in the 10 principles of designing a UI (very obvious in fact).

+A question asked some details about Mutation Test.
+Read the text carefully.

 ## Essay Question
 There were 5 essay questions in 2021Spring.
 They are (may not be in order):